sarahforzley/universal-docs/api/endpoints.md

 }
 ```

-You can also return custom body data by using the `-Body` parameter of `New-PSUApiResponse`.
+You can also return custom body data with the `-Body` parameter of `New-PSUApiResponse`.

 ```powershell
 New-PSUEndpoint -Url '/file' -Method Get -Endpoint {